-The Accounting/Bookkeeping Certificate Program is designed to prepare students for entry-level positions in the accounting/bookkeeping field.
+The Accounting/Bookkeeping Certificate program is designed to prepare students for entry-level positions in the accounting/bookkeeping field.
 The completion of the certificate program prepares students to work for CPA firms, corporate accounting departments, and small businesses.
-This would include clerical positions in specialized areas such as accounts payable, accounts receivable, and payroll, as well as any positions involved in the accounting functions of a business.
+This includes clerical positions in specialized areas such as accounts payable, accounts receivable, payroll, and any position involved in the accounting functions of a business.